 - Are severely overweight.
 Replacement joints may be more likely to fail in people who are very overweight.

 Some doctors will recommend other types of surgery if possible for younger people and especially for those who do strenuous work.
 A younger or more active person is more likely than an older or less active person to have an artificial knee joint wear out.
 People who are very overweight are also more likely to have an artificial knee joint wear out from the extra stress on the joint.

-Doctors usually don't recommend knee replacement surgery for people who have very high expectations for how much they will be able to do with the artificial joint (for example, people who expect to be able to run, ski, or do other activities that stress the knee joint).
+Doctors usually don't recommend knee replacement surgery for people who have very high expectations for how much they will be able to do with the artificial joint.
+(Examples are people who expect to be able to run, ski, or do other activities that stress the knee joint).
 The artificial knee allows a person to do ordinary daily activities with less pain.
 It does not restore the same level of function that the person had before the damage to the knee joint began.

 How Well It Works